Friday, April 5, 2013

 (j) Fine mud particles suspended in water.

-(a) Sodium chloride from its solution in water Evaporation.
+Answer: (a) Sodium chloride from its solution in water Evaporation.

 (b) Ammonium chloride from a mixture containing sodium chloride and ammonium chloride Sublimation.